datacentricdesign/wheelchair-design-platform/wheelchair/Assignment2.md

-# Assignment 1 - Wheelchair Design
+# Assignment 2 - Wheelchair Design

-The first assignment focuses on the context, explores the sensors that will be used and shows a sample on the DCD Hub.

-Jooyoung, Lotte and Ferkan
+The second assignment focuses on selecting and implementing the sensors on the wheelchair.
+Afterwards a collection of samples will be obtained with Grafana.
+Finally, actuators will be explored and 3 actuators will be described with their behaviour and the motivation to use in our project.

-## Context of our Internet-Connected wheelchair
+## Grafana dashboard with samples of data
-Dance is moving rhythmically to music, following a sequence of steps.
-It has many healthy benefits, besides it being fun.
-And while dancing is pretty accessible for most people, it is not for wheelchair users.
-This is also the case with arcades that are filled with entertainment machines such as the well-known dance arcade machine.

-The context of our internet-connected wheelchair focuses on bringing the same fun experience of dancing at an arcade, but for users that are in a wheelchair.

-Wheelchair users shouldn’t be limited by their wheelchair, instead they should embrace it and we as designers should provide them with fun solutions.

 ## Sensor exploration